Article Translations: (Spanish)

 Although kids of all races are affected equally, spots tend to be more visible on those with darker skin.

+No one knows exactly why vitiligo happens, but it affects people of both sexes and all races.
+Many people with the condition are kids and teens.
 Theories vary on what causes vitiligo.
 Some experts think it is an autoimmune disorder (in which the immune system mistakenly attacks healthy melanocytes).
-Others think it is a genetic condition, since over 30% of affected kids have a family member who also has it.
+Others think it is a genetic condition, as affected kids often have a family member who also has it.

 What is known is that the risk of developing vitiligo increases in kids with a family or personal history of thyroid disease, diabetes, and certain conditions like alopecia (an autoimmune disease that causes hair loss).
-And vitiligo is never contagious — kids can't "catch" it from someone else.
+Vitiligo is never contagious — kids can't "catch" it from someone else.

-A dermatologist can usually make a diagnosis of vitiligo just by looking for the telltale white patches on the skin.
-On kids with very fair skin, a special tool called a Woods lamp might be used.
+A dermatologist usually can make a diagnosis of vitiligo just by looking for the telltale white patches on the skin.
+On kids with very fair skin, they might use a special tool called a Woods lamp.
 This lamp uses ultraviolet light in a dark room to illuminate areas of affected skin that would otherwise be hard to see with the naked eye.

 There is no "cure" for vitiligo.
-Some patches will resolve without treatment, but for those that don't, treatments are available to help to even out your child's skin tone.
+Some patches will clear up without treatment.
+For those that don't, treatments can help to even out the skin tone.
 You can try some at home; others require treatment by a doctor.
 Just remember that results can vary — what works for one person may not work for another, and no treatment is likely to be 100% effective at making the spots disappear.